RE-IMAGINING ANN ARBOR’S ALLEYS

-The A2AC Art in Public team has elected to postpone the installation of LOOMROOM and Urban-Fetti until 2022.
-They will be joined by two additional alleyway installations creating four new public artworks inside downtown’s Creative District.
+The A2AC Art in Public team has elected to postpone A2AC Alleys installations until 2022.
 Considerations for this decision include winter walkability and our desire to maximize your time to enjoy these ephemeral works of art.

-Stay tuned for media snippets where you will learn more about the talented and creative artists behind their genius.
+Stay tuned for more about the talented and creative artists behind their genius.
 Let’s all look forward to new art springing up next year!